 Use the fields below to perform an advanced search of The Princetonian's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search

 1000 items found for your search.
 If no results were found please broaden your search.

-The Undergraduate Student Government discussed Campus Dining, the fall semester budget, and the progress of various committees during its weekly meeting on Sept.
-30.
+The Undergraduate Student Government discussed a more stringent spring semester budget proposal, seven task force proposals, and various position appointments during its weekly meeting on Sunday, Feb.
+24.

 In a 2009 interview with the Daily Princetonian, University physics professor emeritus and avowed climate change denier William Happer *64 compared climate change science to Nazi propaganda, asserting similarities between climate change science and the pseudoscience that claimed that “Germans are the master race,” and that “the Jews are the scum of the earth.”

 Carol Quillen GS ’91 and Mellody Hobson ’91, recipients of this year’s top alumni awards — the James Madison Medal and the Woodrow Wilson Award, respectively — spoke on Saturday, Feb.
 23 at the University’s annual Alumni Day, drawing an audience of alumni spanning generations.

 In its response to a legal complaint filed by the leader of the Eastern Orthodox Church, the University has denied all allegations that it unlawfully possesses ancient Eastern Orthodox manuscripts and has requested to be awarded legal costs.

 Nicholas Kick ’20, who served as Bicker Chair of the Cap and Gown Club, has resigned from his position.
 Laura Zecca ’20 will replace Kick in the role.